anoek/webrtc-group-chat-example/README.md

-Note: At the time of writing this, only firefox and chrome support WebRTC, however both browsers support this on Windows, Linux, Mac, and Android, so lots of fun can be had pointing everyones' phones, tablets, and laptops at that `client.html` and bogging down your network with audio/video traffic.
+Note: At the time of writing this, only firefox and chrome support WebRTC, however both browsers support this on Windows, Linux, Mac, and Android, so lots of fun can be had pointing everyones' phones, tablets, and laptops at that `client.html` and bogging down your network with audio traffic.

 Using things other than jQuery, node.js, and socket.io